MicrosoftDocs/azure-devops-docs/docs/boards/_shared/create-team-project-links.md

 ---

 Before you start tracking work, you must have a project.
-To create one hosted in the cloud, see [Sign up for VSTS](/../user-guide/sign-up-invite-teammates.md).
-To create one hosted on an on-premises TFS, see [Create a project](/vsts/organizations/projects/create-project.md).
+To create one, see [Create a project](/vsts/organizations/projects/create-project.md).

 If you have a project, start tracking work: